 You can choose to spray fogging oil into the spark plug holes as an alternative.

-If you expect temperatures to fall below freezing in the storage area, you’ll need to review your bike’s antifreeze levels.
+If you expect temperatures to fall below freezing in the storage area, you must review your bike’s antifreeze levels.
 The winterization process is a great time to consider a flush and refill to be ready for the spring.

 Place Your Bike on Stands